pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ## 3.4 Data Quality

 The EADA data is self-reported by institutions and subject to federal reporting requirements, providing reasonable data quality.
-We handled missing values by:
+The original dataset had minimal missing values in the financial variables we used.
+However, during feature engineering, some division operations (e.g., Revenue / Expenses when Expenses = 0) produced infinite values.
+We handled these data quality issues by:
+1. Replacing infinite values (from division operations) with NaN
-1. Using median imputation with values calculated from training data only
+2. Using median imputation with values calculated from training data only (applied to any NaN values)
-2. Replacing infinite values (from division operations) with NaN before imputation
 3. Excluding institutions with insufficient historical data for lag calculations

+Note: After feature engineering, our processed training data contained zero missing values, confirming that the original dataset was largely complete for the variables we used.

 ---